brendanwhit/pocs-final-project/docs/index.md

 I found great story detection for the emergent words, but the story detection method was not sucessful in finding the story around shock events that weren't massive.
-Figure~\ref{Fig:GoodStory} shows the story extractor getting very good results for the most shocking word #bestboyband and marjory.
+Figure 4 shows the story extractor getting very good results for the most shocking word #bestboyband and marjory.
 Most of the success in detecting these emerging stories stems from the likelihood that the words associated with the shocking words had also